 - What were your goals for the program(s)?
 Were these goals achieved?
 Please provide details.

-- What were the attendance figures for each program funded?
+- What were the attendance figures for the festival?
+What were the attendance figures for each program funded?
+How did you determine these attendance figures?
 If applicable, how do these figures compare with previous years?

 - How did the grant impact the funded program(s)?
 How did the grant impact the overall festival?